-This week we will look at some fundamental Buddhist wisdom teachings, and also round off this part of the course.
+This week we will look at some fundamental Buddhist wisdom teachings, and this will complete this part 1 of the course.

 On the first evening we introduced three basic Buddhist ideas that we invited you to try out, to see what effect they had.
 These were:

 - We can change – in fact we are always changing, we can’t help but change.

 - Happiness comes from inside, not from having or consuming things

 - We are interconnected with each other and the world around us, so focusing just on ourselves is not the way to achieve happiness.